bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 ## Why privacy matters

 Why should you care about Internet privacy?
-Unless you've had first hand experience of something bad happening to you because of loose information, it's hard to feel like it's important.
-Especially when ignoring it is so easy and rewarding: you get real benefits from the services you surrender your information to.
+Unless you've been burned by your loose digital info, it's hard to feel like it's important.
+Especially when ignoring it is so easy and rewarding: you get real benefits from the services you surrender your data to.

 However, there is also real harm that comes from lack of privacy.
 From the tangible, like targeted harassment, to the less so, like an overall decrease in